-Although atrial fibrillation isn’t directly life-threatening, it can increase your risk of a stroke or heart attack later in life.
+Although most forms atrial fibrillation isn’t directly life-threatening, it can increase your risk of a stroke or heart attack later in life.
 Roughly 33% of strokes in people over the age of 60 are a result of atrial fibrillation, according to The Heart and Stroke Foundation.

 Cardiomyopathy is a condition affecting the function of the heart muscle — negatively impacting its ability to contract and force blood through the system.
 There are a few different types of cardiomyopathies depending on the cause — but all of them will result in a reduction in the heart’s ability to oxygenate the body.